Mathematics, Science, and Technology

 + Introduction to Computer Programming

-Students study how to analyze a problem and to design a structured solution to that problem in computer languages, such as Python, SNAP, or NetLogo, which provide powerful and accessible graphical tools.
+Students study how to analyze a problem and to design a structured solution to that problem in computer languages, such as Python and SNAP, which provide powerful and accessible graphical tools.
 Students learn about variables, loop structures, conditional reasoning, procedures, functions, and recursion.
 Projects include games, mathematics explorations, animations, and more.

 + Computer Science - Data, Algorithms, and the Ideas that Make the Internet Work

 Students study how to represent data, design algorithms, and connect the two in programs.
 Students build a number of applications both individually and through group projects which require the class to coordinate their programming specifications.
 Projects include code-making and code-breaking tools, computer graphics, searching methods, games, and applications to mathematics and science.
 Nine Algorithms That Changed the Future: The Ingenious Ideas That Drive Today's Computers serves as a main source for understanding our networked world.

 This class instroduces programming in the graphically powerful and parallel processing programming language NetLogo, which makes possible explorations in real-world science and social science settings.
 Students explore how simple rules followed by many agents (e.g., termites, molecules, people, etc.) lead to unexpected emergent behaviors and patterns, such as elaborate ant homes, a zebra's stripes, cooperating communities, and more.
 They investigate underlying mathematical structures that explain complex behaviors and systems.
 Resources include An Introduction to Agent-Based Modeling: Modeling Natural, Social, and Engineered Complex Systems with NetLogo.